All Essential Benefits/Effects/Facts & Information

 Follow this Page for updates

-Animal research on anatabine have used oral intakes of 12.5-20mg/kg in mice for the purpose of reducing autoimmune diseases, which suggests a human preliminary dosage of:
+Animal research on anatabine used an oral dose of 12.5 – 20mg/kg of bodyweight in mice, for the purpose of autoimmune diseases.
+This suggests a preliminary human dose of:

 It is found in: